dominiquehereish/recipe-book/README.md

 # RecipeBook

+## Dependencies
-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.3.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.3. and NodeJS v24.9.0.

 ## Development server